SnowyMouse/invader/README.md

                                Default: none
   -R --resource-maps <dir>     Specify the directory for loading resource maps.
-                               (by default this is the maps directory) -t --tags <dir>              Add the specified tags directory.
+                               (by default this is the maps directory) -S --script-source           Specify the script source data location.
+Can be "data" or "tags".
+Default: data -t --tags <dir>              Add the specified tags directory.
 Use multiple times to add more directories, ordered by precedence.
 Default (if unset): "tags"